 Collection Design, Research Assistance, Editing, Multimedia and Publishing: Michaela Ann Cameron.

-Peer Reviewers: Special thanks to the peer reviewers who have so generously volunteered their time (but must remain anonymous).
+Peer Reviewers: Special thanks to the academic peer reviewers who have so generously volunteered their time (but must remain anonymous), and to Mark Pearce, churchwarden of St. John’s Anglican Cathedral, Parramatta, for his valuable feedback regarding factual details on a number of the pieces published as part of this collection.

 Authors: Caitlin Adams, Matthew Allen, Sarah A. Bendall, Michaela Ann Cameron, Alexander Cameron-Smith, James Dunk, Elizabeth de Réland, Penny Edwell, James Findlay, Catie Gilchrist, Jennifer McLaren, David Morgan, Briony Neilson, Danielle Thyer, Ben Vine.